-No. Indi- cators Status Actions 11 10 • ON These indicators go on whenever the oil pressure is dangerously low or the ignition switch is in the "ON" position with the engine not running.
+No. Indi- cators Status Actions 11 10 7 ON These indicators go on whenever the oil pressure is dangerously low or the ignition switch is in the "ON" position with the engine not running.
 If these indicators go on when the engine speed is above idle, stop the engine immediately and check the engine oil level.
 If the amount of engine oil is insufficient, add engine oil.
 If the oil level is good, have the engine checked by an authorized Kawasaki dealer.
-11 12 .
-ON These indicators go on whenever the coolant temperature rises to about 115°C (239°F).
-Refer to the Coolant/Outside Temperature Meter section for more information and follow instructions in it.
-11 9 • ON These indicators go on if the battery voltage is less than 11.0 V or more than 16.0 V. If the voltage is less than 11.0 V, charge the battery.
-If the voltage is more than 16.0 V, or if indicators still go on after charging the battery, have the battery and/or charging system checked by an authorized Kawasaki dealer.
+11 9 ON These indicators go on whenever the coolant temperature rises to about 115°C (239°F).
+Refer to the Coolant Temperature Gauge section for more information and follow instructions in it.

-N No. Indi- cators Status Actions 1 3 Blink The lowest segment and fuel level warning indicator blink in the multifunction display when approximately 3.9 L (1.0 US gal) of usable fuel remains.
+No. Indi- cators Status Actions 7 P Blink The lowest segment and fuel level warning indicator blink in the multifunction display when approximately 3.0 L (0.79 US gal) of usable fuel remains.
 Refuel at the earliest opportunity.
 If the vehicle is on the side stand, the warning indicator cannot estimate the amount of fuel in the tank.
-Stand the vehicle upright to check the fuel level E E Blink (including all segments) The fuel level warning system has malfunctioned.
+Stand the vehicle upright to check the fuel level.
+Blink (including all segments) The fuel level warning system has malfunctioned.
 Have the fuel level warning system checked by an authorized Kawasaki dealer.

-- \1: Refer to the Meter Instruments section for indicator position. - \2: ABS indicator may go on: - O After continuous riding on a rough road. - OWhen the engine is started with the stand raised and the transmission engaged, and the rear wheel turns. - OWhen accelerating so abruptly that the front wheel leaves the ground. - OWhen the ABS has been subjected to strong electrical interference. - OWhen tire pressure is abnormal.
+1: ABS indicator may go on:

+O After continuous riding on a rough road.

+- OWhen the engine is started with the stand raised and the transmission engaged, and the rear wheel turns. - OWhen accelerating so abruptly that the front wheel leaves the ground. - OWhen the ABS has been subjected to strong electrical interference. - OWhen tire pressure is abnormal.
 Adjust tire pressure. - OWhen a tire different in size from the standard size is being used.
 Replace with standard size. - OWhen the wheel is deformed.
 Replace the wheel.